How to Make Your Travel More Sustainable

 If you're tired of the same tourist traps, it's time to think outside the box.
 For example, have you ever considered trekking through Indonesia?
 Go island hopping in Thailand and get up close and personal with local tribes.

-Yes, risks are involved, but you'll likely bond with locals much differently than when you stay in hotels or resorts.
+Risks are involved, but you'll likely bond with locals much differently than when you stay in hotels or resorts.